petuum/tuun/README.md

 ![tuun](docs/images/tuun_header.png)

-**TUUN** is a toolkit for efficient hyperparameter tuning via uncertainty modeling, with a focus on flexible model choice and use in distributed settings.
+**TUUN** is a toolkit for efficient hyperparameter tuning via uncertainty modeling, with a focus on flexible model choice, scalability, and use in distributed settings.

 ## Installation